sweetscientist/sweetscientist/README.md

 - 👀 I’m interested in building applications that help make better investment decisions
 - 🌱 I’m currently learning about finance and python
 - 💞️ I’m looking to collaborate on ideas that will help make our lives enriched with joy
+- 🥊 In my freetime I like to box and 3d print things
 - 📫 How to reach me lilphd99@gmail.com

 <!---